Online PhDs in Healthcare Management: Review Schools

 What are the admissions requirements to get into a good online healthcare administration doctoral program?

-- Other requirements may include a current resume or CV, written career goal statement or personal essay, letters of recommendation, and proof of English proficiency (for non-native English-speaking applicants).
+- Other requirements may include a current resume or CV, career goal statement or personal essay, letters of recommendation, and proof of English proficiency (for non-native English-speaking applicants).

 Are there specialization opportunities in Doctor of Healthcare Administration programs?